 12 of 15

 Marsh marigolds (Caltha palustris) are an early-spring bloomer.
-If you have ever been hiking through the woods in spring and encountered this plant's cheerful yellow blossoms while traversing swampy ground, you should not be surprised that marsh marigolds can work well as water garden plants.
-They will grow in a bit of standing water, as will purple pitcher plants; the latter make an even better specimen in water gardens because they offer longer display value.Continue to 13 of 15 below.
+If you have ever been hiking through the woods in spring and encountered this North-American native's cheerful yellow blossoms while traversing swampy ground, you should not be surprised that marsh marigolds can work well as water garden plants.
+They will grow in a bit of standing water, as will purple pitcher plant (Sarracenia purpurea subsp. purpurea); the latter makes an even better specimen in water gardens because it offers longer display value.Continue to 13 of 15 below.

 13 of 15